DaFitRobsta/ARM-Templates/NetworkTopologies/Hub-n-Spoke/readme.md

 ## About

 This is a traditional networking topology with shared services, firewall, bastion, application gateway, and virtual network gateway subnets defined in the hub.
-There are two spoke networks in this example; one for internal servers and the other for DMZ workloads.
+There are three spoke networks in this example; shared services, internal servers and application workloads.

 This template was designed with a modular approach where the **main** bicep file orchestrates the creation of all resources and relies on modules for supporting resources, like virtual networks and network security groups.
 In order to keep this template **dynamic**, the parameters file is used to control what and how many resources are deployed.
 Near the bottom is an explanation of the parameters file.